 Darwinian medicine can help you turn the vision you have up in your head of your desired health condition into reality.
 It doesn’t matter whether you’re unfit and overweight, highly trained and lean, or sick and unable to exercise, all that matters is where you want to go…

 Principles of evolutionary biology can be applied to a wide range of problems in medicine and public health.
 On this site, the main focus is on preventing and treating chronic mismatch diseases and achieving good health by applying the insights gained from an evolutionary perspective on nutrition, exercise, and health to our own lifestyle.

 As you’ll quickly gather if you read this blog, the overarching recommendation is to follow a Paleo-inspired lifestyle.
 That said, it’s important to bear in mind that there is no one size fits all; things have to be adjusted to meet the specific goals, needs, etc. of each person.
 This is particularly true for people who suffer from chronic health problems and/or have specific health & fitness goals they’re trying to reach.

 Diet, microbial exposure, exposure to harmful substances, stress, sleep, physical activity, and sun exposure are lifestyle factors that have a particularly potent impact on our health, and they are therefore given the most attention on this site.
-Each of these topics are discussed in numerous articles here on the blog, and they also each have their own page where the main concepts are outlined.
+Each of these topics are discussed in numerous articles here on the blog, and they also each have their own page devoted to them.
 Below are links to these pages, as well as a summary of practical applications.

-- Use the Paleo template (meat, seafood, eggs, vegetables, healthy fats, fruit, roots, and nuts) as your starting point for designing a healthy diet.
+- Use the original human diet (meat, seafood, eggs, vegetables, healthy fats, fruit, roots, and nuts) as the starting point for designing your diet.